soarqin/finalhe/README.md

 # Final h-encore

-Push the h-encore exploit for PS VITA andPS TV through a Windows, macOS or Linux GUI.
+Push the h-encore exploit for PS VITA and PS TV through a Windows, macOS or Linux GUI.

 ## Credits